 Parry (ankle) has received a four-game suspension for his February arrest when he was a member of the Colts, NFL Network's Ian Rapoport reports.

 Parry, who's currently on the Saints' injured reserve list, will have served the entirety of his four-game suspension by the end of the 2017 regular season as Rapoport also notes that Thursday's loss to the Falcons counts as one of the four games.
-This renders Parry's suspension essentially meaningless as he already resides on the IR, unable to play in these four games due to his ankle injury.
+This renders Parry's suspension essentially meaningless, as he's already unable to play in those contests due to his injury.

 Parry (ankle) was placed on injured reserve Wednesday, Herbie Teope of The New Orleans Times-Picayune reports.

 Parry suffered the injury in the Saints' Week 3 win over the Panthers, playing just three snaps in his season debut before departing.
 Since Parry wasn't a key part of the defensive-line rotation and was staring at a multi-week absence, the Saints decided it was optimal to free up a roster spot rather than waiting for the third-year player to heal up.